mdn/content/files/en-us/web/css/color_value/rgb/index.md

 - `R`, `G`, `B`
   - : Each value can be represented as a {{CSSXref("&lt;number&gt;")}} between `0` and `255`, a {{CSSXref("&lt;percentage&gt;")}} between `0%` and `100%`, or the keyword `none` (equivalent to `0%` in this case).
 These values represent the red, green, and blue channel values of the output color, respectively.
 - `A` {{optional_inline}}
-  - : An {{CSSXref("&lt;alpha-value&gt;")}} where the number `1` corresponds to `100%` (full opacity), or the keyword `none` to explicitly specify no alpha channel.
+  - : An {{CSSXref("&lt;alpha-value&gt;")}} where the number `0` corresponds to `0%` (fully transparent) and `1` corresponds to `100%` (full opacity), or the keyword `none` explicitly specifies no alpha channel.
 This represents the alpha channel value of the output color.
 If the `A` channel value is not explicitly specified, it defaults to the alpha channel value of the origin color.
 If included, the value is preceded by a slash (`/`).

 #### Defining relative color output channel components

 When using relative color syntax inside an `rgb()` function, the browser converts the origin color into an equivalent RGB color (if it is not already specified as such).
 The color is defined as three distinct color channel values — `r` (red), `g` (green), and `b` (blue) — plus an alpha channel value (`alpha`).
 These channel values are made available inside the function to be used when defining the output color channel values:

-- The `r`, `g` and `b` values are each resolved to `<number>`s between 0 and 255.
+- The `r`, `g` and `b` values are each resolved to `<number>`s between `0` and `255`.
-- The `alpha` channel is resolved to a `<number>` between 0 and 1.
+- The `alpha` channel is resolved to a `<number>` between `0` and `1`, inclusive.

 When defining a relative color, the different channels of the output color can be expressed in several different ways.
 Below, we'll study some examples to illustrate these.

 It is important to bear in mind that, in the first two examples below, we are using relative color syntax.
 However, the first one outputs the same color as the origin color and the second one outputs a color not based on the origin color at all.
 They don't really create relative colors!
 You'd be unlikely to ever use these in a real codebase, and would probably just use an absolute color value instead.
-We included these examples as a starting point for learning about relative color syntax.
+We included these examples as a starting point for learning about relative `rgb()` syntax.

 Let's start with an origin color of `hsl(0 100% 50%)` (equivalent to `red`).
 The following function outputs the same color as the origin color — it uses the origin color's `r`, `g`, and `b` channel values as the output channel values: